Jibbedi/react-wizard-primitive/README.md

   > Move to the step _after_ this step.
 - _previousStep_ `function`
   > Move to the step _before_ this step.
-- _resetToStep_ `function`
+- _resetToStep_ `function(stepIndex : number, options? : {skipOnChangeHandler?: boolean})`
-  > Set this step to be currently active.
-Set hasBeenActive for all following steps to false.
+  > Move to step with index _stepIndex_.
+Set _hasBeenActive_ for all following steps as well as the new step to false.
+You can pass in options to control if the _onChange_ handler should be called for this operation.
-- _moveToStep_ `function`
+- _moveToStep_ `function(stepIndex : number, options? : {skipOnChangeHandler?: boolean})`
   > Set this step to be currently active.
 All following steps will keep the activated state.
+You can pass in options to control if the _onChange_ handler should be called for this operation. `moveToStep` is an alias of `goToStep`.
-- _goToStep_ `function(index:number)`
+- _goToStep_ ``function(stepIndex : number, options? : {skipOnChangeHandler?: boolean})``
-  > Go to the step with the given index
+  > Go to the step with the given index.
+You can pass in options to control if the _onChange_ handler should be called for this operation.

 ### `useWizard`